ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 ### 9. **Metrics**
    - Criteria used to evaluate a model's performance.
 Examples include accuracy, precision, recall, F1-score for classification tasks, and mean squared error for regression tasks.

-## Summary of Supervised Machine Learning
+## Two types of Sypervised Machine Learning

 Supervised Machine Learning is a foundational approach in artificial intelligence, where algorithms are trained to map input data to output labels using a labeled dataset.
 The process involves identifying patterns and relationships within the data to make predictions or decisions.
 There are two primary types of tasks in supervised learning: